benidroe/fohhnnet_exporter/README.md

 Some devices with integrated network interface can communicate directly via UDP.
 However, a few devices only use their interface for audio and can not be used for queries.

+Currently only the first six IDs (1-6) are scraped.
+The result will contain all values from responding devices.
 Fohhn Text Protocol is not implemented yet.

 #### Default Ports